When a commercial real estate market is slow or changing, it is time to ‘step up a gear’ and drive more new leads and business your way.

 It is really critical in our industry that you do not listen too much to the ‘excuses’ of your peers.
 Their results and actions have very little to do with your real estate efforts and activities.

-So what factors of change offer opportunity?
+So what factors of change offer real estate opportunity?
 Try some of these:

-- When there are many vacant properties available for lease, shift your prospecting focus towards tenants.
-An agent with an abundance of tenants to talk to will be converting more leasing business over time.
+- When many vacant properties are available for lease, shift your prospecting focus towards tenants.
+An agent with many tenants to talk to will be converting more leasing business over time.
 Segment your database so you have a special category for tenants and what they are looking for.
 Track the lease expiries coming up and work the tenants about 12 months away from any lease expiry.

 - A landlord with a larger property and broad tenancy mix will need help with the strategy behind the leasing process.
 Offer ‘tenant retention plans’ and ‘strategic leasing plans’ as part of your specialised service to landlords.

 - Look for businesses that own the property in which they are located.
-From time to time they will require expansion or relocation.
-In saying that, they will require a transition or phasing in of the change; that is where you can offer valuable services (leasing and or sales) to those businesses.
-A tip here for you is work closely with the larger businesses, as they are more likely to need professional property help in any transition and change of location.
+From time to time, they will require expansion or relocation.
+In saying that, they will require a transition or phasing in of the change; that is where you can offer those businesses valuable services (leasing and/or sales).
+A tip here for you is to work closely with the larger businesses, as they are more likely to need professional property help in any transition or change of location.

 To help a commercial real estate client see the new ideas and trends on offer, use the visual approach, particularly via graphs and charts.
 You will be more successful in explaining your strategic approach in that way; preparation is the key.
-Local market information in visual form will always be valuable to your presentation to a client.
+Having visual information about the local market to share with a client is always a good idea.